Let's walk you through how we transformed a pair of oven mitts from dirty to clean again.

 Powerizer has a sustainable palm-based surfactant that works as a wetting agent to penetrate grease and sequester it.
 It allows it to be trapped into a micelle so that it stays afloat to be rinsed clean from the fibers.
 Meanwhile, the enzyme ingredients in Powerizer are super active at breaking down starch and protein.

-Scrub And Apply A Paste As Needed
+Scrub And Apply A Kitchen Cleanser As Needed

 Powerizer's ingredients work together, making it easier to brush and scrub heavily soiled stains and allow the mitts to soak in the solution for up to eight (8) hours.
-If stains aren't lifting completely, remove the gloves while still wet apply Powerizer in the powder form to make a paste.
+If stains aren't lifting completely, remove the gloves while still wet apply Powerizer in the powder form to make a cleaning powder paste.
 Many times not all stains will lift in the first try, therefore repeat the process as necessary.

 Detergent Must Be Rinsed Clean